Chapter 4 : Slytherins

 “Wake up, Hermione!”
-Theo called from the common room the next morning.
+Theo called from the common room the next morning, his voice muffled by Hermione's closed bedroom door.
 “Garrett wants to meet you before breakfast!”

 “One and the same!”

 “I’ll be out soon!”
-Hermione called back before she got into the shower.
+Hermione shouted before she got into the shower.

 Fifteen minutes later, Hermione ran into the common room in full uniform and ready for her first day of lessons.
 She was tying back her hair when Theo spoke again.